MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/sdk/entity-search-client-library-java.md

        ```
 ## Send a request and receive a response

-1. Create a new instance of the search client with your subscription key. use `client.entities().search()` to send a search request for the search query `satya nadella`, and get a response.
+1. Create a new instance of the search client with your subscription key.
+Use `client.entities().search()` to send a search request for the search query `satya nadella`, and get a response.

     ```java
     EntitySearchAPIImpl client = getClient(subscriptionKey);